FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 -->
 TODO

-We intendet to test all use cases relevant for this SDK, which include: `Login` `Refresh Token` `User Info` `Logout`
+We intended to test all use cases relevant for this SDK, which include: `Login` `Refresh Token` `User Info` `Logout`

-Which looks at the first glance very trivial tests but we are looking for specific results in each of these use cases.
+Which looks at the first glance very trivial tests but we’re looking for specific results in each of these use cases.

 ### Login